By Ed Staskus

 “You better watch out,” said Tammy’s friend.
 “He’s blind, so he bites at everything.”

-I went for a ride after we got home and dusk was turning to darkness by the time I got back.
-As I got off my bike Snapper, our orange Maine Coon, came running onto the driveway from our neighbor’s backyard.
-Just when I was ready to close the garage door, Skip pulled into the driveway.
-Snapper ran to the back of our backyard.
+I went for a ride after we got home.
+Twilight was turning to night by the time I got back.
+As I got off my bike Snapper, our Maine Coon, came running onto the driveway from our neighbor’s backyard.
+Just when I was ready to close the garage door, Steve pulled into the driveway.
+Snapper ran to the back of the backyard chasing a chipmunk.